xregistry/spec/core/spec.md

 ### Inlining

-The `inline` query parameter MAY be used on requests or responses to indicate how nested collections or certain (potentially large) attributes are to be handled.
+The `inline` query parameter MAY be used on read requests to indicate how nested collections, or certain (potentially large) attributes, are to be exposed in the response message.

-#### Inlining GET Responses

 The `inline` query parameter on a `GET` request indicates that the response MUST include the contents of all specified inlinable attributes.
 Inlinable